6-vehicle crash closes all NB lanes on 101 in Hollywood Hills

 HOLLYWOOD HILLS, LOS ANGELES (KABC) --A fatal multi-vehicle crash on the rain-slicked 101 Freeway in the Hollywood Hills Saturday morning forced the closure of all northbound lanes.

 One person was killed in the six-vehicle pileup, which occurred about 5:15 a.m. near Barham Boulevard.
-The deceased victim was apparently ejected from a one of the vehicles.
+The California Highway Patrol also shut down one lane on the southbound side, where the deceased victim was covered with a sheet after being ejected from one of the vehicles.

 Three people suffered injuries that were not life-threatening, according to the Los Angeles Fire Department.